 Figure 1.1 - Overall relationship between the elements of the framework (from S-100, Part 8).

 The Hierarchical Data Format version 5 (HDF5) promotes compatible data exchange due to its common neutral encoding format, and is the format used for this data product.
-HDF5 is object oriented and suitable for many types of data and forms the basis of NetCDF (a popular format used for scientific data).
+HDF5 is object oriented and suitable for many types of data and forms the basis of the Network Common Data Form (NetCDF), a popular format used for scientific data.

-Scope
+1.2 Scope

-This document describes an S-100 compliant product specification for surface currents and it specifies the content, structure, and metadata needed for creating a fully compliant S-111 ENC and for its portrayal within an S-100 Surface Current product.
+This document describes an S-100 compliant product specification for surface currents and it specifies the content, structure, and metadata needed for creating a fully compliant S-111 product and for its portrayal within an S-100 electronic charting environment.
 This product specification includes the content model, the encoding, the feature catalogue and metadata.
-The surface current product may be used alone or combined with an S-101 ENC or other S-100 compatible data.
+The surface current product may be used either alone or combined with other S-100 compatible data.

 References